gerth2/gerth2.github.io/_drafts/pid_ctrl_design.md

 * Before the voltage turns on ($$t < 0$$), the wheel should not be turning.
 * As soon as the voltage turns on, the wheel should start spinning.
 * The higher the voltage that is passed in, the faster it should be going.
+* The wheel should hit some maximum "steady state" speed, and stay there.

 Of course, most folks would thing this is pretty obvious.
 However, it's important to keep it in mind.
 We can use the math equations to show our intuition to be true, or use the intuition to validate we didn't get something wrong in the math.